Hello, we wanted to share about what it’s like trying to decide if you should officially adopt your foster dog!

 We’ve turned into a great team over the course of the last year and a half, and let me tell you that he LOVES his new raw diet!
 He’s no longer itchy and does great with his daily backpack walks and occasional hikes and bike rides.

-Questions to ask yourself before adopting
+Questions to ask before adopting your foster dog

 I want to clarify that I didn’t take the decision-making progress of adopting Pablo-Wally lightly.
 In addition to feeling sorry for his past, I did make sure to ask myself the following questions: